What is the order-to-cash process? A step-by-step guide

 Blog | February 10, 2021

-Modern CFOs and AR teams need advanced tools to transform accounts receivable within their organizations.
-This involves not just automating the existing order-to-cash cycle but re-engineering it with the help of AI.
+Modern CFOs and AR teams need advanced tools to transform accounts receivable and finance operations within their organizations.
+This involves not just automating the existing order-to-cash process but re-engineering it with the help of AI.
 The goal is to ensure that cash isn't just flowing—it’s getting unleashed.

-What is the order-to-cash cycle - and why is it a crucial part of business?
+What is the order-to-cash process - and why is it a crucial part of business?

 The order-to-cash cycle, often abbreviated as O2C, is the complete process your business undertakes to accept an order, extend credit, deliver the goods or service, collect payments and report on the process.
 This cycle begins when a customer decides to make a purchase (the buyer) and concludes when the payment is received in your accounts.
 Despite its critical importance, the significance of the O2C cycle is often underestimated.